Hombre2014/Leaderboard/README.md

 # Yuriy Chamkoriyski Leader's board project

-> JavaScript Leader's board project using API.
+> The Leader's board website displays scores submitted by different players.
+It also allows you to submit your score.
+All data is preserved thanks to the external [Leaderboard API service](https://www.notion.so/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3).

 ![screenshot](./src/img/Leaderboard_snapshot.png)